 Now that you know how to use all of the tools, features and options within the Google Keyword Planner, it’s time for the last step: finding awesome keywords that you can optimize your site’s content around.

-(For this step I’m going to be using the Search for New Keyword and Ad Group Ideas tool because this is the best tool within the Google Keyword Planner for finding new keywords)
+(For this example I’m going to be using the “Discover new keywords” tool because this is the best way to uncover new keywords in the Google Keyword Planner.)

-First, come up with a keyword that’s somewhat broad…but also describes your product, service or content idea somewhat specifically.
+First, you want to think of a keyword that’s somewhat broad…but also describes your product, service or content idea.

-For example, let’s say that you ran an ecommerce site that sold organic food.
+For example, let’s say that you run an eCommerce site that sells organic food.

 And take a look at the keywords that come up:

 So: how do you know which keywords to choose?

 There are dozens of different factors to look at.
 But, in general, I like to choose keywords based on 3 main criteria: